jyotiyadav2508/childhood-memories-react-pp5/README.md

 Many bugs have occurred during the development of the front end project.
 Most notable bugs are listed below:

-(1) Issue: When click on like icon in comment box, it showed NaN written instead of number of likes and when refreshed like icon changed into unlike.
+(1) Issue: When click on like icon in comment box, it showed NaN written instead of number of likes and when refreshed like icon changed into unlike.<br>
     - Fix: Add get_comment_likes_id function in comment model and replace queryset=comment.object.all with annotate method in view.py file.
 Also add related_name='comment_likes' in comment field in comment_likes model.

-(2) Issue: Collapse NavBar didn't display background color when expend in small devices.
+(2) Issue: Collapse NavBar didn't display background color when expend it in small devices.<br>
     - Fix: Style the NavBarCollapse class with background-color:#fa9455 !important.

-(3) Issue: Home nav link is always active even if we are active on another nav link.
+(3) Issue: Home nav link is always active even if we are active on another nav link.<br>
     - Fix: Replace the exact path="/" to "/home" in Route in app.js

-(4) Issue: DeleteModal was not disappear while clicking on delete icon from dropdown menu.
+(4) Issue: DeleteModal was not disappear while clicking on delete icon from dropdown menu.<br>
     - Fix: delete const handle =() => setShowModel(false) from deleteModal.js because it already define in parent component.

 ## Testing